strizhechenko/strizhechenko.github.io/_posts/2016-11-15-making-pretty-skillmap-with-graphviz.markdown

 [![PNG](/images/my-skills.png)](/images/my-skills.png)

 I've been searching for some way to visualize my skills today, for fun mostly.
-At first I was trying to use GraphML and Gephi and it was: Hard, Slow, GUI and Ugly.
+At first I was trying to use GraphML and Gephi and it was:

+- hard
+- slow
+- GUI based
+- ugly

 After one hour of efforts I listened to [@Shoonoise](https://twitter.com/shoonoise/status/798232697265156096) and gave dot a try.
 Aaaaand it's perfect human-oriented "language"!
 Just look at this example: